GA1/fullstack-gallery/README.md

 ### Possible Improvements:

+I have not implement any of those as they were not clearly specified, please let me know if you think some of the ones below are crucial, I could add them in 24h if you request it.

+1. Caching - the js/css bundles could have some Cache-Control or Etag headers specified.
+If someone decides to not cache index.html (though it could be useful too), there's no problem as, js/css contain hashes in their file names.
-1. Use webpack for node backend too (create-react-app uses webpack in the frontend already).
+2. Use webpack for node backend too (create-react-app uses webpack in the frontend already).
 I chose to use a tailor-made shell script because it is just simpler and clearly does the job of running the demo well.
-2. I stood before a choice of making the API simple, or more complicated but open for extensions.
-I choose the first as nothing was sad about possible extensions.
+3. Making the api a bit more complicated, but more open for extensions
-3. Eject the create-react-app and tweak the dependencies.
+4. Eject the create-react-app and tweak the dependencies.
-4. It would be be cool to navigate the pictures with on press left/right keys.
+5. It would be be cool to navigate the pictures with on press left/right keys.
-5. Loading of new images could happen not only on reaching the bottom of the page, but also on reaching the last image in the Zoom mode (instead of hiding the right arrow on reaching the last downloaded photo)
+6. Loading of new images could happen not only on reaching the bottom of the page, but also on reaching the last image in the Zoom mode (instead of hiding the right arrow on reaching the last downloaded photo)
+7. UI, e2e testing
+8. include test runs into the build process